From Central Arkansas Model Railroad Club

 O-gauge Modular Layout

-The first showing of this "new and improved" layout will be on Saturday, June 15, 2013, which is the day before Father's Day.
-Dads and Grandads will be invited to bring their vintage Lionel (or compatible) trains to this event and run them.
-This layout is now equipped with a transfomer-based (Conventional Mode) control system AND Lionel's wireless technology (TMCC Mode).
+The first showing of this "new and improved" layout was on Saturday, June 15, 2013, the day before Father's Day.
+Dads and grandads were invited to bring their vintage Lionel (or compatible) trains to this event and run them.
+This layout is now equipped with a transfomer-based (Conventional Mode) control system AND Lionel's wireless control technology (TMCC Mode).
 Visitors are encouraged to take command of the trains and operate the action accessories.

 Other Train Layouts in Action at TOH Events

-Club members display temporary layouts set up for enjoyment by visitors, and several offer "hands-on" fun for kids: small wooden "kid powered" trains on a floor layout by Bill Smith, N-scale layout by Tom Dettmann, Marx O-27 layout by Jack Adams, Lionel O-gauge layout by Craig & Wendy Gerard, G-gauge layout by Don Myers, and a Multi-gauge layout by Melvin Hightower.
+Club members display temporary layouts set up for enjoyment by visitors, and several offer "hands-on" fun for kids: small wooden "kid powered" trains on a tabletop layout, N-scale layout by Tom Dettmann, Marx O-27 layout by Jack Adams, Lionel O-gauge layout by Craig & Wendy Gerard, and a G-gauge layout.

 CAMRC Involvement in the Community

-Since 2009, CAMRC members have joined Arkansas members of the Lionel Collectors Club of America (LCCA) and other hobbyists for the "All Aboard: Lionels at Laman" event at Laman Library in North Little Rock, AR, during December.
-A 14x24-feet operating O-gauge train layout with six modular platforms delights youngsters and families when in action during library hours.
-In December 2011 and 2012, this exhibit attracted more than 10,000 visitors.
+During the Christmas holiday seasons from 2009 through 2013, CAMRC members joined Arkansas members of the Lionel Collectors Club of America (LCCA) and other hobbyists in the area for the "All Aboard: Lionels at Laman" event at Laman Library in North Little Rock, AR.
+A 14x24-feet operating O-gauge train layout with six modular platforms delighted youngsters and families when in action daily during library hours.
+In December 2012 and 2013 alone, this exhibit attracted a combined total of more than 10,000 visitors.
+After a five-year run, the event ended at the end of December, 2103.
+The layout, trains, action accessories, and lighted buildings reverted to the volunteer hobbyists who staffed the activity and enabled the display by loaning items from their collections to the "All Aboard" events.

 * Refurbishing the Two-foot-gauge "Park Train" at CHDC in Conway